Protein Powders: Your Complete Guide

 1. Whey protein

-Whey protein is one of the most popular types of protein powder, often seen as the optimum choice as it is a complete protein-containing all of the nine essential amino acids.
-It’s quite popular amongst fitness-driven individuals due to its ability to help weight management and aid in muscle building.
+Whey protein is one of the most popular types of protein powder, often seen as the optimum choice as it is a complete protein – containing all nine essential amino acids.
+It’s quite popular amongst fitness-driven individuals due to its ability to help with weight management and aid in muscle building.
 According to one study, overweight adults cited a 5 pound weight loss per day after they consumed 56 grams of whey protein, over a period of 23-weeks.
-Studies have also highlighted whey protein’s ability to reduce ghrelin- a hormone that stimulates appetite.
+Studies have also highlighted whey protein’s ability to reduce ghrelin – a hormone that stimulates appetite.

 Whey protein is formed as a result of cheese making.
 During the process, whey protein is the liquid that separates from the curds.
 Another way in which whey protein can form is when it’s separated from casein (another protein) during milk production.
 Once it’s been gathered, it’s then processed and produced into different types of whey protein; whey concentrates, whey isolates and whey hydrolysates.
-Whey concentrates are produced by extracting protein from whole food using heat and acid or enzymes.
+Whey concentrates are produced by extracting protein from whole foods using heat, acid and enzymes.
 They typically have a protein concentration of about 60–80% with the rest being calories from fat and lactose.